huijing/personal-website-v3/src/content/blog/2019-03-05-an-exercise-in-progressive-enhancement.md

 app.use(router.routes()).use(router.allowedMethods());
 ```

-For things to work without client-side Javascript, I used HTML forms to collect user input.
+For things to work without client-side JavaScript, I used HTML forms to collect user input.
 This meant some `POST` routes had to be set up as well.
 To update the page after a form submission, I included a `ctx.response.redirect()` to refresh the page and render the updated contents.

 ```javascript
 /* This should appear before any routes */